rollkit/docs/docs/rollkit-stack.md

 It spins up a sovereign rollup, which collects transactions into blocks and posts them onto Celestia for DA and Consensus.

-The goal of RollKit is to enable anyone to design and deploy a sovereign rollup on Celestia in minutes with minimal overhead.
+The goal of Rollkit is to enable anyone to design and deploy a sovereign rollup on Celestia in minutes with minimal overhead.

-Furthermore, while RollKit allows you to build sovereign rollups on Celestia, it currently does not support fraud proofs yet and is therefore running in "pessimistic" mode, where nodes would need to re-execute the transactions to check the validity of the chain (i.e. a full node).
-Furthermore, RollKit currently only supports a single sequencer.
+Furthermore, while Rollkit allows you to build sovereign rollups on Celestia, it currently does not support fraud proofs yet and is therefore running in "pessimistic" mode, where nodes would need to re-execute the transactions to check the validity of the chain (i.e. a full node).
+Furthermore, Rollkit currently only supports a single sequencer.

 :::tip Tip

-If you're familiar with RollKit's stack, you may want to skip to the [tutorials section](./category/tutorials)
+If you're familiar with Rollkit's stack, you may want to skip to the [tutorials section](./category/tutorials)

 :::